One of the pluses mentioned by authors who self-publish is that the author isn’t trapped by the formula insisted upon by the big publishers.

 Later, she meets the owner of the hotel who knew the family had expressed interest in exploring dangerous mines in search of treasure.
 The hotel owner finally realizes the family may be in trouble but won’t tell the sheriff.
 The amateur sleuth then gives her three days to tell the sheriff or she will.
 All this while the young family may be trapped in a gold mine or the desert without food or water.

 I was screaming at the main character at this point as well as the writer who took a thriller plot and inserted it into a cozy then failed to follow through with the changes.
 Needless to say, I haven’t bought any of her other books.

-Another novel with a weird mix of amateur sleuth and thriller had the amateur sleuth trying to solve a crime while the police and FBI were attacking it from another angle so its plot resembled a regular deck of cards with a UNO deck shuffled in.
+Another novel with a weird mix of amateur sleuth and thriller had the amateur sleuth trying to solve a crime while the police and FBI as viewpoint characters were attacking it from another angle so its plot resembled a regular deck of cards with a UNO deck shuffled in.
 The frustrating mix not only destroyed whatever tension and mystery existed by giving away too much information, but it alienated readers who prefer thrillers or amateur sleuth mysteries.

 Romances with other elements like a mystery or the paranormal often lose sight of the romance and let the other genre drive the plot.
 Part of this problem is poor branding or a misunderstanding of what a romance is.

 If you want to break the rules of a genre, you must understand them first as well as the audience’s expectations and then, very carefully, make your changes so that they make sense within the genre or genres.
 Then you must brand the book as the correct genre or genre cross-mix so you find the right readers for your book.

 Those rules about formula are there for a very good reason.

 Evaluation by Copyright Office of Section 512 (Safe Harbor for Internet providers):